 Hours passed and as they did a little hope was lost.
-We had some snorkel stops to take our minds off the dread of loosing our one chance to see the magnificent Whale Sharks.
+We had some snorkel stops to take our minds off the dread of loosing our chance to see the magnificent Whale Sharks.

 During our snorkels we got to swim with Turtles, and even saw a Reef Shark cleaning station.
-Here we saw 9, 2-metre long grey Reef Sharks all congregating in a location where smaller fish cleaned their teeth – It was just like the car wash in Shark Tale, we loved it!
+Here we saw 9, 2-metre long grey Reef Sharks all congregating in a location where smaller fish cleaned their teeth – it was just like the car wash in Shark Tale, we loved it!

 Time went on and still no Whale Sharks.
 Dolphins showed up and started riding the bow of the boat and then a 3 metre Tiger Shark just a stones throw away swam past, swiftly followed by a Sea Snake and a 3 metre Manta Ray!
 It seemed every animal in the sea wanted to say hello except the Whale Shark.

-We continued to troll the ocean – Continued to search.
+We continued to troll the ocean – continued to search.